 Pink Floyd’s 1973 album The Dark Side Of The Moon is arguably the most recognizable album in rock and roll history.
 Spending a record-breaking 741 weeks on the US top albums Billboard charts, the release cemented Pink Floyd’s reputation as the premiere art rock band of a generation.

-While the album was released on March 1st, 1973, the music was remarkably written months before the album ever premiered.
-The band promoted DSOTM with two tours, one before the album release in 1972 and the other, after the release, in 1973.
-After technical difficulties halted Floyd’s first performance on January 20th, 1972, the group took the stage one night later and delivered the first-ever, full-length performance of The Dark Side Of The Moon.
+While the album was released on March 1st, 1973, the band actually premiered The Dark Side Of The Moon live before ever entering the studio.
+After technical difficulties halted Floyd’s first performance on January 20th, 1972, the group took the stage one night later and delivered the first-ever, full-length performance of the album.
+They then recorded it at EMI Studios (now Abbey Road Studios) in London starting in May 1972.

 Pink Floyd – The Dark Side Of The Moon (first-ever live performance)